Skip to main content

 Compare with

-Run a real pair check: Corydoras Catfish + Guppy
+Run a real pair check: Corydoras Catfish + Cherry Barb

-Strongly social.
-A single cory stops foraging and hides at the back.
-A group of six or more works the whole floor confidently.
+Corydoras are strongly social and peaceful.
+A single cory stops foraging and hides at the back; a group of six or more works the whole floor confidently.
+They ignore midwater fish and fail on sharp gravel or when kept as mixed singles for ‘variety.’

 • Sudden crowding